 Crime across the regionMany countries across the Asia-Pacific region have a history of social unrest which, in some cases, can correlate with the level of crime.
 Myanmar has one of the lowest corruption perception index scores in APAC, indicating high levels of perceived corruption.
 Following a military coup in early 2021, the Southeast Asian country has been facing an ongoing civil war.

-Drug abuse was also typically higher in regions that have experienced social unrest.
-East Asia and Southeast Asia displayed the highest number of drug users with Myanmar recording large amounts of drugs seized.
-Countries with more developed economies, jobs, and educational opportunities recorded lower drug abuse.
-Oceania had the lowest number of drug users than any other Asia-Pacific region.
+Drug abuse was also typically higher in regions that have experienced social unrest, while countries with more developed economies, jobs, and educational opportunities recorded lower drug abuse.
+Oceania had the lowest number of drug users across the Asia-Pacific region.

 Other crimes committed across the region include intentional homicide and robbery.
-Although the intentional homicide rate has decreased in South Asia, the rate remained higher than that in East and Southeast Asia.
+Although the intentional homicide rate in South Asia has decreased in recent years, the rate remains higher than in East and Southeast Asia.